 - Reduce indoor allergens and dust by vacuuming and cleaning regularly around the house, including washing dust mite-trapping objects like stuffed animals and bed linens.
 We got rid of our big fluffy rugs that couldn’t easily be cleaned.
 Also this is a given to some, but keep your windows closed during high pollen seasons.

 - Keep humidity levels around 50% and make sure to clean your humidifier (it’s a pain, I know).
 We run a cool mist humidifier only when our heater is on, because excess humidity can then contribute to mold.
 When we travel, it’s pretty noticeable how Nick’s (and now Nori’s) eczema changes in different climates, to the point that we’ve considered moving for this purpose.

 - Keep temperatures cool but comfortable to avoid sweat.
 Very important for us – sweat immediately triggers Nick and Nori’s flare ups, including if her back gets a little too warm sitting in a stroller or carseat, or if she’s wearing too many layers.
 We keep our home temperature around 68 degrees and it’s been trial and error on how warmly to dress her overnight to be comfortable without sweat.

 5. Contact factors

 Being married to someone who has dealt with allergies, asthma and eczema most of his life, this is the norm in our household:

 - Use a small amount of free & clear, fragrance free detergent.
+We use this one from Target.
 Note that unscented is not the same as fragrance free, as sometimes unscented products still have fragrances in them to neutralize odors.
 I found this article on laundry by a fellow eczema mama to be a helpful read.

 - Machine wash laundry with an extra rinse cycle.